mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   on…

-Overall, these legacy release processes are a bit like opening the flood gates every now and then to release a large swath of water which has been collected in a reservoir (the `develop` branch) for some time.
-Once the gates are opened, these teams are in gods hands – the uncontrollable waters have been set free and they can only hope for things to go well:
+Overall, these legacy release processes are a bit like opening the flood gates every now and then to release a large swath of water that has been collected in a reservoir (the `develop` branch) for some time.
+Once the gates are opened, these teams are in God's hands – the uncontrollable waters have been set free, and they can only hope for things to go well:

 ![video of a gate in a dam being opened, releasing a large flood of water](/assets/images/posts/2024-06-17-shipping-is-a-state-of-mind/legacy-release.gif)